natasha-harrison/website_Jekyll/_posts/2019-09-10-pyinstaller.md

 * MacOS 10.12.6
 * PyInstaller 3.5

-**N.B.** - Python 3 has issues with importing a compatible version of tcl on MacOS, however the below explores a method working around this.
+**N.B.** - Currently Python 3 has issues with importing a compatible version of tcl on MacOS, however the below describes a method that works around this.

 ## Setup
-PyInstaller calls from within the *terminal*, from here we will install PyInstaller, create a working directory, and cd to it.
+PyInstaller runs from within the terminal, from here we will install PyInstaller, create a working directory, and cd to it.

 ```
 $ pip install pyinstaller